 Kelley accounting students can take up to 6 credit hours of graduate-level courses while completing their undergraduate degree.
 The remaining courses will be completed as a graduate student.
-The certificate hours will transfer to the Master of Science in Accounting or the Master of Science in Taxation.
+The certificate hours will transfer to the Master of Science in Accounting.